About Me

 As well as the courses detailed below, I also have ongoing professional supervision for my one-to-one work.
 This means that I am able to discuss issues and challenges I have with my supervisors, and gain insights and second opinions to better support my clients.

-I trained as a BACP registered counsellor in the transpersonal approach of Psychosynthesis at the Psychosynthesis Trust in London.
+I trained in the transpersonal approach of Psychosynthesis at the Psychosynthesis Trust in London.

 I assisted on my colleague Eshana Spiers’ four-day training in facilitation for cuddle workshops.